SEEKCommons/seekcommons-org-website/network-members.md

 **Karl Benedict** has been working in geospatial technology and archaeology since 1986.
 Currently, he’s the Director of Research Data Services and an Associate Professor at the University of New Mexico’s College of University Libraries and Learning Sciences.
 Before this, he directed the Earth Data Analysis Center, combining roles in geography and library sciences.
 Karl has also worked with the US Forest Service and National Park Service, focusing on archaeological research and geospatial database development.
 Today, he helps UNM researchers manage their data effectively, ensuring that valuable research findings remain accessible and usable long after projects end.

+### Liz Barry
+**Elizabeth Barry** is the Head of Partnerships at The Computational Democracy Project, an initiative she helped found to promote open-source tools for democratic participation.
+She collaborates with facilitators, social movements, civil society organizations, journalists, indigenous nations, and governments to implement "listening at scale" initiatives.
+Elizabeth gained her facilitation experience by engaging with thousands of people across the U.S. through her "Talk To Me" sidewalk campaign.
+She co-founded TreeKIT, helping map New York City's trees, and founded the Public Laboratory for Open Technology and Science to support open research and environmental monitoring.
+She was elected to the Community Council of the Gathering for Open Science Hardware, a global movement to advance open science tools.
+Trained as a landscape architect and urban designer, Elizabeth applies her expertise to enhance human-environment-technology relationships, with a focus on community organizing, environmental justice, and democratic engagement.
+Her work emphasizes collective self-determination and innovative methods for civic engagement.

+### Jose Ramon Becerra Vera

+Jose (he/him) is a Ph.D. candidate in the Department of Anthropology at Purdue University, working in the Farmer Learning, Agriculture, Culture, Humanities, Social science laboratory.
+While pursuing his doctoral degree, Jose has held positions working on pollution issues and environmental justice across non-profits and government, including as a Yale University Environmental Fellow, with Chicago’s non-profit organization Elevate, and as a University of New Hampshire Sustainability Fellow with the U.S. Environmental Protection Agency.
+His dissertation uses qualitative ethnographic and quantitative exposure science instruments to examine the drivers of toxicity in ecological landscapes and uneven contamination exposure.
+Through his work across the social and environmental sciences, Jose aims to democratize science, contribute to community health, and advocate for environmental justice.

 ### Valerie Berseth

 **Valerie Berseth** is an Assistant Professor of Practice and Extension Agent at Oregon State University.
 Valerie holds a Ph.D. in Sociology from the University of British Columbia.
 Her research explores the intersections of science, technology, and society in social ecological systems, with a focus on climate adaptation, the sociocultural dimensions of knowledge production, and public perceptions of emerging technologies in conservation and resource management.
 She has over eight years of experience collaborating with community partners and interdisciplinary teams on large-scale genomics research projects, examining how trust, risk, and values shape decision-making in environmental governance.